github/developer.github.com/content/guides/best-practices-for-integrators.md

 It's very important that you secure [the payloads sent from GitHub](/v3/activity/events/types/).
 Although no personal information (like passwords) is ever transmitted in a payload, leaking *any* information is not good.
 Some information that might be sensitive include committer email address or the names of private repositories.

-There are two steps to take in order to secure payloads delivered by GitHub:
+There are three steps you can take to secure receipt of payloads delivered by GitHub:

 1. Ensure that your receiving server is on an HTTPS connection.
 By default, GitHub will verify SSL certificates when delivering payloads.
+2. You can whitelist [the IP address we use when delivering hooks](https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist)  to your server.
+To ensure that you're always checking the right IP address, you can [use the `/meta` endpoint](/v3/meta/#meta) to find the address we use.
-2. Provide [a secret token](/webhooks/securing/) to ensure payloads are definitely coming from GitHub.
+3. Provide [a secret token](/webhooks/securing/) to ensure payloads are definitely coming from GitHub.
 By enforcing a secret token, you're ensuring that any data received by your server is absolutely coming from GitHub.
 Ideally, you should provide a different secret token *per user* of your service.
 That way, if one token is compromised, no other user would be affected.

-Whitelisting [the IP address used when delivering hooks](https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist) is another heavy-duty solution.
-However, we reserve the right to change those numbers at any time and without advance notice.
-To ensure that you're always checking the right IP address, you can [use the `/meta` endpoint](/v3/meta/#meta) to find the address we use.

 ## Favor asynchronous work over synchronous